 At Avon Oral, Facial and Dental Implant Surgery, we want to give our patients the best possible care using the latest surgical and diagnostic technology available today.
-To do so, our office is outfitted with cutting-edge technology designed to take high-quality, three-dimensional images of your anatomy for extremely detailed information about your condition.
+To do so, our offices are outfitted with cutting-edge technology designed to take high-quality, three-dimensional images of your anatomy for extremely detailed information about your condition.

 Digital X-Rays/3D Scanning